elevliaykut/Flylist/README.md

 ### Flylist (Backend Server) 🎉

-I decided to make free time project using Spotify API to see the playlist of a user on Spotify.
+I decided to make free time project using Spotify API to see the playlists of a user on Spotify.

 <hr></hr>